toitware/ublox-gnss-driver/README.md

-# Max-M
+# UBlox M
-Driver for the ublox Max-M series GNSS receivers.
+Support for the u-blox M* GNSS receivers.